LibraryProjectGroup/library-project-backend/README.md

 ## Environment variables

 Database connection doesn't work without **.env** in **root** folder. .env is set to be ignored by git with .gitignore, so create .env locally.
 By default the backend server will start on port 3000, which can be changed by setting `PORT` environment variable.
-You will not need this if you're using docker-compose. <br> .env is in the form of: <br>
+You will not need this if you're using docker-compose.

+Here's an example of a .env file you can use:

 ```
-    DATABASE_SERVER = ???
-    DATABASE_NAME = ???
-    DATABASE_USER = ???
-    DATABASE_PASSWORD = ???
-    PORT = ???
+    DATABASE_SERVER=localhost
+    DATABASE_NAME=efilibrarydb
+    DATABASE_USER=root
+    DATABASE_PASSWORD=admin <<< This should be whatever your root password is
+    PORT=3002
 ```
 # How to run